Garbevoir/wd-e621-hydrus-tagger/README.md

 ## DOWNLOADING THE MODELS:
 This edit of the tool specifically uses local downloads of the model instead of cache downloads from the internet.
 This means you will need to download the models yourself.
 You can find the models by navigating to their specific folder in the models folder and reading the .txt file.

+##INFO.JSON
+In the two pre-made model folders are info.json files.
+These inform the tagger of what tagging model is being loaded as well as what it's capabilities are.
+This is important for certain functions such as tagging only the content rating (safe, explicit, etc.) If you want to use new models that don't have a folder created by default, all you need to do is make a new folder with the new model's .onnx and .csv file in it, then create an info.json with the correct info for it.

 ## HYDRUS PREPARATION:
 1. In Hydrus, navigate to services > manage services
 2. Click "add" and select "local tag service"